Nikse.dk

 Also, you can watch a few videos about installing and using Subtitle Edit.

-Download Subtitle Edit 3.2.3
+Download latest version of Subtitle Edit

 Get the full C# source code - GPL or LGPL license